PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 date: 2023-06-07
 ---

-For the latest news, check out this document: <https://github.com/fractureiser-investigation/fractureiser>
+For a full summary, check out this GitHub repository: <https://github.com/fractureiser-investigation/fractureiser>

-Multiple groups are reporting many CurseForge and Bukkit projects as compromised.
-Malware has been uploaded to several projects and it's now known that the virus is self-replicating and spreading. **We recommend that you do not download or update any mods, modpacks, or plugins at this time**, and we'll keep you updated as more information becomes available.
+Starting June 6th, 2023 UTC, multiple groups reported many CurseForge and Bukkit projects as compromised.
+Malware was been uploaded to several projects and it's now known that the virus was self-replicating and spreading.
+Since then, both [Modrinth](https://twitter.com/modrinth/status/1666853947804463115) and [Curseforge](https://twitter.com/CurseForge/status/1666741580022128641) have stated all infected files have been removed or they were unaffected.
+It should be safe to use these services now, however users should still take caution in downloading files, especially from less trustworthy services.

 <div class="notification type-warn">
 Following the steps below if you find that you have the virus, remove it then <b>CHANGE ALL OF YOUR PASSWORDS</b> as it is highly likely that the virus is extracting all of your browsers saved passwords.